Linaro/lava/doc/v2/admin-backups.rst

    master and then move to restoring the workers, if that is necessary.

 #.
 Once all workers are restored and all devices are both online and have
-   passed a health check, the holding page can be taken down and the normal access to the instance restored to users.
+   passed a health check, the restoration is complete.
+If a holding page was used, it can be taken down and the normal access to the instance restored to users.

 Restoring a worker from backups
 ###############################

 This is a much simpler process than a master (or a V1 worker which is arguably more complex to restore than a master).
+Workers should only be restored **after** the master has been restored and whilst all devices are still in maintenance.

 The only critical LAVA element for a worker to be restored from backup is the :term:`ZMQ` communication back to the master.
 This is retained in